Baby, I Love Your Way

 Wood is a fellow of the American Psychological Association, the American Psychological Society, and the Society for Experimental Social Psychology, and founding member of the Society for Research Synthesis Methodology.

-Returning to the Patton piece, Wood said there is some validly to Patton’s points.
+Returning to the Patton piece, Wood said there is some validity to Patton’s points.
 It’s true that people are attracted to those with similar traits, Wood said.
 These include education, income, personal values, religion, politics, physical attractiveness, intelligence, height, weight, interests and hobbies.

 “So when the folks from Princeton tell us that maybe we should be looking for similar spouses, at least in terms of the research data on similarity, there is probably some truth to that,” Wood said.